Pascalpex/SimplePaintball/README.md

 * Sniper : Shoots straight, no drop
 * Rocket Launcher : On impact, multiple snowballs fire out for area damage
 * Shotgun : 3 snowballs fire out
-* Minigun : Highfire rate with little accuracy
+* Rifle : Faster than sniper, but slower and less accurate
-* Admin : Firerate of minigun with accuracy of sniper.
+* Admin : Extreme firerate with accuracy of sniper.
 Lightning strikes when a player is in the arena.
 Player holding the gun does not have to be part of arena

 ## Building